Last updated: September 2021

 - Free £5 Body Shop voucher – The Body Shop were offering a £5 voucher in exchange for used packaging

-Recycle any Apple device online and you’ll get a gift card to spend on your next Apple purchase.
+Recycle any Apple device online and you’ll get a free gift card to spend on your next Apple purchase.
 It does depend on the condition and what device it is, so it’s best to be modest with your expectations.

 Microsoft has a trade-in service where you can send them any qualifying device and save money towards your next purchase.
 If it’s not worth anything, they’ll still recycle it for free and wipe the device for you.
 How nice!